deepmodeling/deepmd-kit/doc/model/train-energy-hessian.md

 :::

 :::{warning}
 The model trained with Hessian cannot be frozen.
+If freezing is forced, the model will be treated as a standard energy model, and the frozen model will no longer be able to output Hessian predictions.
 :::

 To train a model that takes Hessian matrices, i.e., the second order derivatives of energies w.r.t coordinates as input, you only need to prepare full Hessian matrices and modify the `loss` section to define the Hessian-specific settings, keeping other sections the same as the normal energy model's input script.